In-flight entertainment: Censorship

 Videos are often censored both to meet national laws and to avoid complaints from passengers.
 Removed content includes controversial religious and political topics, sexuality, violence, and aircraft crashes.
+Shortly after the release of the film Sully (2016), several major airlines did not include it due to the sensitive nature of the topic depicted in the film, the ditching of US Airways Flight 1549.
+However, Virgin Atlantic added the film to its on-board entertainment library "to celebrate the fantastic skills, training and dedication of airline pilots".

 Connectivity expansion

 IFE has been expanded to include in-flight connectivity—services such as Internet browsing, text messaging, cell phone usage (where permitted), and emailing.
-In fact, some in the airline industry have begun referring to the entire in-flight-entertainment category as "IFEC" (In-Flight Entertainment and Connectivity or In-Flight Entertainment and Communication).
+In fact, some in the airline industry have begun referring to the entire in-flight-entertainment category as "IFEC" (in-flight entertainment and connectivity or in-flight entertainment and communication).

 The aircraft manufacturer Boeing entered into the in-flight-connectivity industry in 2000 and 2001 with an offshoot called Connexion by Boeing.
 The service was designed to provide in-flight broadband service to commercial airlines; Boeing built partnerships with United Airlines, Delta, and American.
 In 2006 Boeing closed Connexion; industry analysts cited technology, weight, and cost issues.
-The Connexion hardware then available weighed an unacceptable 1000 lb.
+The Connexion hardware available at the time weighed an unacceptable 1000 lb.

 After Connexion was discontinued, other providers emerged to deliver in-flight broadband communication to airlines—notably satellite-based by Row 44, OnAir and AeroMobile, and air-to-ground connectivity via a cellular signal by Aircell.
 Many have tested and deployed in-flight connectivity for passengers.
 Industry expectations were that by the end of 2011 thousands of planes flying in the US would offer some form of in-flight broadband communication to passengers.

-The system is gradually transitioning to wireless technology and supports access from personal devices.
-Passengers can connect their smartphones, tablets to the aircraft's main Wi-Fi system to access services such as watching on board videos, check maps & flight information, and ordering snacks directly through airline app from their devices.
+The system transitioned to wireless technology and supports access from personal devices.
+Passengers can connect their smartphones and tablets to the aircraft's main Wi-Fi system to access services such as visiting websites and playing online games, watching on board videos, checking maps & flight information, and ordering snacks directly through airline app from their devices.Some airlines offer complimentary Wi-Fi connectivity, while others charge a small fee in order to connect.

 Starting in the 2020s, the deployment of some low-Earth orbit satellites, like Starlink has gradually addressed this issue.
 Internet speeds are reportedly comparable to those at home, with the market projected to reach thousands of aircraft.

 Some IFE systems allow a passenger to call another by seat number or game together.